Eddie Rosario Player Props: Braves vs. Orioles

 Eddie Rosario At The Plate

-- Rosario is hitting .247 with six doubles, a triple, three home runs and six walks.
+- Rosario has six doubles, a triple, three home runs and six walks while hitting .250.

-- Rosario enters this game on a four-game hitting streak.
-During his last outings, he's hitting .316.
+- Rosario will look to extend his five-game hitting streak.
+He's batting .368 during his last games.

-- Rosario has driven in a run in six games this year (21.4%), including two games with multiple runs batted in.
+- Rosario has driven in a run in seven games this season (24.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.